urbien/tradle/README.md

 Tradle will use mechinisms above and add two innovations to make smart contracts simple:

 * a) non-developer (DIY) contracts.
-Simple rule based UI designe to be used on mobile, so that no developer is needed as an intermediary to make and read contracts.
+Simple rule based UI designed to be used on mobiles, so that no developer is needed as an intermediary to make and read contracts.
 The complexity of programming is moved to data and a growing number of functions defined on data.
-* b) data unification - key to making contracts simple.
+* b) data unification.
+We use a visual data modeling framework, developed over the last decade, to make web data accessible to algorithms.